background

 How to Calculate Committed Monthly Recurring Revenue (CMRR)

-CMRR, or “committed monthly recurring revenue”, is a SaaS KPI metric that is a derivation of the monthly recurring revenue (MRR) metric.
+Committed monthly recurring revenue (CMRR) is a SaaS KPI metric that is a derivation of the monthly recurring revenue (MRR) metric.

-The CMRR and MRR are two closely intertwined metrics used to better understand the revenue quality of a SaaS company.
+The CMRR and MRR are closely intertwined metrics used to better understand a SaaS company’s revenue quality.

 • Committed Monthly Recurring Revenue (CMRR) → The CMRR provides an insightful, forward-looking view into the future state of a SaaS subscription-oriented company where revenue is contractual.

 • Monthly Recurring Revenue (MRR) → The MRR serves as the base of the calculation, as one would reasonably expect given the relationship between the measures.
-But one problem with the MRR metric is that new booking and churn – i.e. the revenue lost from customer cancellations – are not considered.
+However, one problem with the MRR metric is that new bookings and churn—i.e. the revenue lost from customer cancellations—are not considered.

 CMRR fixes the shortcomings of the MRR metric by accounting for the impact of new customer bookings, expansion revenue, and customer (and MRR) churn.